Parameters in /vsmagent/

 /vsmagent/allowed_clients

-This is the space-separated list of VSM servers that should be allowed to connect to this VSM agent and create new sessions.
-The localhost is always allowed as well as the IP of the hostname the VSM agent runs on, and the host specified in the /vsmagent/master_hostname parameter.
+This is the space-separated list of master servers that are allowed to connect to this agent and create new sessions. localhost is always allowed, as well as the IP of the hostname the agent runs on and the host specified in the /vsmagent/master_hostname parameter.

 /vsmagent/default_environment